toniminhkhoi/aws-iot-dashboard/README.md

 ```

 Use the exact RDS endpoint hostname, without `https://` or `:5432`.
 Ensure the
-RDS Security Group allows inbound TCP `5432` from the EC2 instance's Security
+RDS Security Group allows inbound TCP `5432` from the backend instances'
-Group.
+Security Group.
 Do not open PostgreSQL to `0.0.0.0/0`.

 Then: